nikolajRoager/magicmapmansion/readme.md

 How to play a terminal game
 ------------
-If the folder `build` has been included in the download DO NOT RUN THE BINARIES IN THERE.
-It is a temporary debugging build made for Linux DO NOT RUN ON WINDOWS. the `build` folder should not have been part of the upload.

-You have to run this game in your terminal (Windows, Mac and Linux instructions for how to turn on the game).
+You have to run this game in your terminal (Windows, Mac and Linux instructions for how to turn on the game below).

-This is not an ASCII game: The game uses and supports Unicode characters.
-You need to make sure that your terminal is using a font, which at the very least support these characters: æ, ø, å, ß, ¤.
+The Code does support unicode, and the default version of the game (`magicmapmansion_WINDOWS.exe`) do use non-ascii characters: æ, ø, å, ß, ¤.

+When you run the game, you can see if it works.
+The north-east room in the mansion belongs to mr Ågesen, If his name does not start with an A with an o above it, your terminal or font doesn't support these characters.
+In that case you should use `magicmapmansion_WINDOWS_english.exe` instead, this is identical, except it does not use non-ascii characters.

+Almost all terminals (on Linux and Mac) support these characters, while most terminals on Windows don't.
+(If you want to install a third party terminal, git-bash does support it on windows)

 You also need to make sure your terminal is using a MONOSPACED font: i.e. a font where all characters have the same width and height.
 Otherwise the display will be all messed up.

-You also need to make sure that your terminal has the correct size for the game to work.

-The Linux version IS the superior version (it supports automatic terminal resize detection), and Linux terminals are generally better than Windows terminals.
+But most terminals (even on Windows) do that by default.

 Starting the game on Windows 10
 --------
 I have not tested windows 11.

-You have to run this game in a terminal, on windows 10 I recommend windows powershell (bundled with Windows 10).
-I recommend changing the background color to black, rather than the default blue if you haven't already.

-THE WINDOWS VERSION DO NOT SUPPORT AUTOMATIC SIZE DETECTION!
-(The Linux version does, because Linux is better at terminals than windows)

-The included executable `maptrial.exe` should work on Windows.

-...
-TEMP
+The Windows version is inferior to the Linux version (Because Linux is better at terminal stuff), but it does still work.

+First step, after downloading the folder with `magicmapmansion_WINDOWS.exe` is to open a terminal in that folder.
+Here is how to do that using the terminal PowerShell on Windows.

+Method 1: Open the folder in a window in file-explore (or whatever it is called, I am not a windows person), press ctrl+l to highlight the path.
+Type `powershell` in the textfield (this deletes the path from the field, that is fine).
+Powershell should open automaticall in the folder.
+You can tell that if the text before the flashing cursor says: `PS C:\users\yourname\DownloadsOrWherever\magicmapmansion>`

+Method 2: Open powershell, by default it opens in your root folder: The text before the flashing cursor should say:

+`PS C:\users\yourname>`

+now you can enter other folders by writing `cd .\foldername\`.
+If you have the folder in your downloadfolder, type `cd .\Downloads\` and then `cd .\magicmapmansion\` (Pressing TAB may autocomplete).

+ By the way, if you have git-bash installed I do recommend that over PowerShell, but PowerShell should be installed on all Windows 10 computers.

+Now you can start the game, the windows version does not support automatic size-detection of the terminal, so you will have to manually adjust it.

+In POWERSHELL You can do this by right-clicking the top bar of the window and clicking properties, then click the tab layout.
+Look at the box labeled "window size", you can read the width and height here (make sure the width is greater than 106, and height is greater than 34).
+For example, on my Windows testing computer a full-screen powershell has width 189 height 44.

+Now close the properties windows and type

+If you type `.\magicmapmansion_WINDOWS.exe 44 189`  or (`.\magicmapmansion_WINDOWS.exe 44 189`), the game will start with this size.
+(Obviously you need to replace 44 and 189 with your height and your width, the height goes before the width)

+you COULD also start the game you can doubleclick `magicmapmansion_WINDOWS.exe`, but I do not recommend that, as it uses the very small minimum size.

+On Linux, the size would have been spotted automatically

 You can also recompile the C++ code.

-I use only C++ standard libraries (plus windows or unix libraries to get Terminal size) so you only need a C++ compiler, I have used MinGW's Windows port of the Gnu G++ compiler.
-I do not know if Visual Studio compilers work.

-I do not know if the included CMakelist.txt file allows CMake can compile it on windows, I have only used in on Linux.
+But I don't know if that is possible on Windows.
+I have only compiled this on Linux (using mingw to compile a Windows executable on Linux).

+If you know how CMake works, you could try to compile it.

 Starting the game on Linux (or Mac)
 --------
 So you have realized that Windows is bad!
 Great!
-To show your superiority over Windows users, you will have to compile the C++ code, I use standard libraries (plus windows or unix libraries to get Terminal size) so you only need a compiler, I used g++.
+To show your superiority over Windows users, you will have to compile the C++ code, I use standard libraries (plus unix libraries to get Terminal size) so you only need a compiler, I used g++.
 You should also have CMake installed, to build the project.

 The game is made and tested on Arch Linux, I do not own a Mac, but Mac and Linux are very similar under the hood so the Linux code should compile and run on Mac.